 The program is time intensive.
 There’s a lot of information that’s covered and your student needs to be prepared to do the work.
 That being said, my son showed me he could do it.

-He’s not one for going off schedule or having something like this thrown at him mid year, but potentially earning a college credit was enough to motivate him.
+He’s not one for going off schedule or having something like this thrown at him mid-year, but potentially earning a college credit was enough to motivate him.
 Once I saw how much time it was going to require of him, we put a few other things to the side to make room for this.

 The lesson plans and study materials are simple to follow.
 My role was pretty much non-existent.
-I printed the lesson plans and helped him organize his study planner that was provided by Dual Credit at Home, but after that it was up to him to do the work.
+I printed the lesson plans and helped him organize his study planner that was provided by Dual Credit at Home, but after that, it was up to him to do the work.

-The weekly lesson plans provide your student with a daily checklist and expected amount of time needed to complete the work.
+The weekly lesson plans provide your student with a daily checklist and expected the amount of time needed to complete the work.
 It was a 4-5 hr./day commitment.
-You can see how adding this onto what we were already doing for the year wasn’t so easy, but thanks to the flexibility of homeschooling we made it work.
+You can see how adding this to what we were already doing for the year wasn’t so easy, but thanks to the flexibility of homeschooling we made it work.